-Chapter 1 - Gives the background to the project.
+Chapter 1 - Background on the project

-Chapter 2 - Provides an overview of CECs, including the different classes, sources and pathways, and detection and monitoring.
-Based on an assessment of laboratory capacity in South Africa, the establishment of a network of laboratories for specialised water quality analysis is proposed.
+Chapter 2 - Provides an overview on contaminants of emerging concern, including the different classes, sources and pathways, and detection and monitoring.
+Based on the assessment of laboratory capacity in South Africa, the establishment of a network of laboratories for specialised water quality analysis is proposed.

-Chapter 3 - Provides a brief account of the processes followed for prioritisation of CECs for reclamation systems and the list of priority compounds.
+Chapter 3 - Provides a brief account of the processes followed for prioritisation of emerging contaminants of concern for reclamation systems and the list of priority compounds

-Chapter 4 - Gives the research findings on the indicative removal of selected priority compounds during water treatment (both reclamation and conventional water treatment systems), as well an assessment of plant treatment process performance and reliability.
+Chapter 4 - Provides research findings on the indicative removal of selected priority compounds during water treatment (both reclamation and conventional water treatment systems), as well an assessment of plant treatment process performance and reliability.

-Chapter 5 - Provides the research findings based on water toxicity testing using bioassays, and findings from risk assessment studies.
+Chapter 5 - Provides research findings based on water toxicity testing using bioassays and findings from risk assessment studies.

-Chapter 6 - Presents the conclusions and recommendations.
+Chapter 6 - Conclusions and recommendations